base-angewandte/portfolio-backend/docs/source/lists_logic.md

 1.  **documents/publications**
     Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_document_publication`

+    Logic: If entry is not part of **science to public** or **journalistic activity**

-    The object **documents/publications** is divided into the following subcategories.
-Each subcategory is sorted chronologically (most recent publication on top):
+    The object **documents/publications** is divided into the following subcategories:

     - **monographs**
       Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_monograph`
       Logic: If object is member of collection `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_monograph` and user has role `http://base.uni-ak.ac.at/portfolio/vocabulary/author`

-    - **composite volumes**
+    - **edited books**
       Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_composite_volume`
-      Logic: If object is member of collection `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_composite_volume` and user has role `http://base.uni-ak.ac.at/portfolio/vocabulary/editor`
+      Logic: If object is member of collection `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_composite_volume` and user has role `http://base.uni-ak.ac.at/portfolio/vocabulary/editor` or `http://base.uni-ak.ac.at/portfolio/vocabulary/series_and_journal_editorship`

     - **articles**
       Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_article`